kevinlin1/text-classifier/README.md

 ### `void print()`

 Prints a Java code representation of this decision tree in if/else statement format without braces and with 1 additional indentation space per level in the decision tree.
 Leaf nodes should print "return true;" or "return false;" depending on the label value.
-For the example tree shown below, we've given the result of calling `print()` with extra comments pointing out each indentation level corresponding to each level in the tree.
+For the example tree shown below, we've given the result of calling `print()`.

 ![Example tree with maximum depth 2](assets/images/classifier-2-levels.png)